Lightning-Universe/Pose-app/docs/source/getting_started.rst

 Follow
 `this link <todo>`_
 to the Lightning Pose App Studio.
-When you click the **Use** button you will be taken to a Lightning Studio environment with access to a command line interface, VSCode IDE, Jupyter IDE, and more.
+When you click the **Use** button you will be taken to a Lightning Studio environment with access to a terminal, VSCode IDE, Jupyter IDE, and more.
 The app and all dependencies are already installed.

 You will be required to create a Lightning account if you have not already signed up.

+Once you have opened the Studio environment you can proceed to :ref:`Using the app <using_the_app>` to learn how to launch the app and navigate the various tabs.

 .. _conda_from_source: